-In a recent study, a group of researchers from Hebrew University-Hadassah Medical School, Feinberg School of Medicine, and Tel Aviv University examined astrocytes in mice and found that these cells exhibited a senescent phenotype that led to neurodegeneration and neurotoxicity .
+In a recent preprint, a group of researchers from Hebrew University-Hadassah Medical School, Feinberg School of Medicine, and Tel Aviv University examined astrocytes in mice and found that these cells exhibited a senescent phenotype that led to neurodegeneration and neurotoxicity .

 Age-dependent increase in senescent astrocytes adjacent to Aβ plaques

 Cellular senescence, discovered in 1961 by Leonard Hayflick and Paul Moorhead, is a state in which cells no longer perform their functions, instead emitting harmful chemicals that turn other cells senescent..
 These cells are caused primarily by telomere shortening and DNA damage, they are known to contribute to many diseases, and this is not the first study that links them to neurodegeneration.

 Astrocytes are the most abundant type of glial cells, which support neurons, in the central nervous system.
 These star-shaped cells provide neurons with a nutrient called lactate and regulate the transmission of electrical impulses in the brain.

 The researchers studied 5XFAD mice, which have Alzheimer’s disease-linked mutations, and found that senescent astrocytes tended to form and exhibit senescent phenotypes next to amyloid-β plaques.

 Senescent astrocytes secrete interleukin-6, which is a pro-inflammatory cytokine associated with Alzheimer’s disease.
 Its secretion was reduced in this study with the inhibition of nuclear factor-kappa light-chain-enhancer of activated B cells, which is a crucial transcription factor produced in response to several types of stresses and the secretion of pro-inflammatory cytokines.